Capitão Guimarães: Bicheiro

-Following the example of his peers, he sought social legitimacy by patronizing the Unidos de Vila Isabel carnival society and became the top man in the Rio Carnival, presiding over LIESA from 1987–1993 and 2001-2007.
+Following the example of his peers, he sought social legitimacy by patronizing the Unidos de Vila Isabel carnival society and became the top man in the Rio Carnival, presiding over LIESA from 1987 to 1993 and 2001–2007.
 Rich and famous, he dressed like a Christmas tree, with brightly coloured clothes and gold chains.
 He became one of the best-known leaders of organized crime in Rio.
 LIESA has a president and directors, but only one "commander": Captain Guimarães.
 Keeping in the shadows, Guimarães determines how the samba schools parade takes place.
 No important decision is made without him being consulted.
 He is also sought ("a hearing is requested") by other samba school leaders for "advice".

 Arrest and conviction

 Capitão Guimarães was found guilty by judge Denise Frossard in 1993 of involvement in the Jogo do Bicho, along with 13 other bicho bankers such as Castor de Andrade.
 They were found responsible for at least 53 deaths.
 They were sentenced to six years each, the maximum sentence for racketeering.
 But in December 1996 they were all back on the streets, granted parole or clemency.

 After the death of Castor de Andrade in 1997, Antonio Petrus Kalil, alias Turcão, and Capitão Guimarães became the most important bicheiros in Rio.
 "He’s the one who brought an organizational sense and structure to the game," judge Frossard said about Guimarães.
 "He also encouraged the group to try to capture the state, at all three levels of government and all three branches, instead of just paying off the police" according to Frossard, who has been the target of assassination attempts that she attributes to hired guns in the pay of game kingpins.